castacks/castacks.github.io/_posts/2020-02-29-tartanair.md

 ## Download

 The dataset is published using Azure Open Dataset platform.
-Please contact wenshanw [at] andrew [dot] cmu [dot] edu for accessing the whole dataset.
+Please checkout [here](https://github.com/castacks/tartanair_tools) for the instruction of accessing the data.

 Sample trajectories can be downloaded here.